Friday, 30 March 2012

 Universal Darwinism

-Universal Darwinism is the idea that Darwinism is a broadly applicable theory - which applies to many systems beyond the realm of organic biology.
+Universal Darwinism is the idea that Darwinism is a broadly applicable theory - which applies to organic biology, but also applies to culture, development, the brain - and many systems beyond the organic realm.

 Darwin's theory of evolution is substrate-neutral.
-Darwin recognised this - and included passages to that effect in "The Descent of Man", saying that:
+Darwin himself recognized this - and included passages to that effect in "The Descent of Man", saying that:

 The survival or preservation of certain favoured words in the struggle for existence is natural selection.

 The Wikipedia page on Universal Darwinism gives a long list of fields to which Darwin's theory of evolution has been applied.
-It ranges from the social sciences through complex adaptive systems to some much more speculative ideas - such as the idea that the universe itself evolved.
+It ranges from the social sciences through complex adaptive systems to some much more speculative ideas - such as the idea that the visible cosmos itself evolved.

 Memetics and cultural evolution represent Universal Darwinism applied to human culture.